icommit

 The role of Efus

-• Efus contributes its long-standing expertise in supporting local and regional authorities in implementing the strategic approach to urban security and crime prevention, and ensures the inclusion of such an approach throughout the project.
+• Efus contributed with its long-standing expertise in supporting local and regional authorities in implementing the strategic approach to urban security and crime prevention, and has ensured the inclusion of such an approach throughout the project.

 Visit the project’s website